landupin/erasmus/hugo/content/political/cuba.md

 article: true

 skimmer: "In 1959, Fidel Castro became the leader of Cuba, and later on April 17, 1961, Cuban exiles trained by the CIA led the failed Bay of Pigs invasion to overthrow Fidel Castro.
-In October 1962, the US spotted Soviet nuclear weaponry on Cuba causing the US to blockade Cuba, leading to worldwide terror of nuclear warfare called the Cuban Missile Crisis.
+In October 1962, the US spotted Soviet nuclear weaponry on Cuba causing the US to blockade Cuba, leading to worldwide terror of nuclear warfare called the Cuban Missile Crisis."
-"

-{{ < image "ttp://1.bp.blogspot.com/-aDapwWKFHIY/VHGF-BlrF4I/AAAAAAAAj4k/0DdY4AjEI3s/s1600/fidel-castro-john-f-kenne" >}}
-{{< /image}}
+imageLink: "ttp://1.bp.blogspot.com/-aDapwWKFHIY/VHGF-BlrF4I/AAAAAAAAj4k/0DdY4AjEI3s/s1600/fidel-castro-john-f-kenne"

 ---

 {{% swimmer %}}